stalk-calvin/Java-Algorithms/src/main/java/org/calvin/BitManipulation/README.md

 b = `"1"`
 Return `"100"`.

+## DivideBy2or3

+Divide by a numbe by 2 or 3 without using operators / * + -

 ## NumberCompliment

 Given a positive integer, output its complement number.
 The complement strategy is to flip the bits of its binary representation.